-- With the ignition switch in ON II, open and close the power windows. - If the power window lock button is in the off position, each passenger's window can be opened and closed with its own switch. - If the power window lock button is in the on position (indicator is on), each passenger's window switch is disabled.
+- With the ignition switch in ON II, open and close the power windows. - If the main switch is in the OFF position, each passenger's window can be opened and closed with its own switch. - If the main switch is in the ON position (indicator is on), each passenger's window switch is disabled.